The OCR Update Panel

 Auto Update: This setting engages the OCR Update panel internally by trying additional search parameters to create a match and continue the script without user interaction.

 When you use the Auto Update option, changes made during the script run are applied in memory only.
-You must apply updates to the image from the Results panel to retain changes.
+The settings changed are visible from the Results panel in the Remedy column, but you must edit your script manually to make the search setting changes permanent.

 It is good to track how often your scripts are engaging the Auto Update option.
 To see how often this is happening, do the following: